 • Do 3-4 rotations ending with warm water

 Exercise Putty is a third way to reduce the stress and pain in your hands.
-Light exercises with putty such as 3pp Exercise Putty, can help increase your hand muscle strength, range of motion and flexibility- which will help to lessen your pain and inflammation.
+Light exercises with putty, can help increase your hand muscle strength, range of motion and flexibility- which will help to lessen your pain and inflammation.

 Here are a few examples of exercises that can be done with exercise putty: